sebastianvue/sebastianvue/README.md

 - 📫 How to reach me **sebastian.alexandru9885@gmail.com**

-- 🎥 **When I'm not programming I enjoy watching movies and cooking.**
+- 🎥 **When I'm not programming I enjoy watching movies and cooking**

 <h3 align="left">Connect with me:</h3>
 <p align="left">